Some of our most frequently asked questions.

 Q: What is JangoSMTP?

 A: JangoSMTP is a powerful, reliable platform for sending transactional email, whether you need a simple SMTP relay or the ability to integrate with an API.
 Trained specialists monitor shared IP addresses for sending to ensure your messages are delivered, and make dedicated IP addresses available for improved delivery.
+Every JangoMail account has access to our SMTP service at JangoSMTP.

 Q: What are transactional emails?

 A: Transactional emails are single-recipient emails that facilitate a transaction between the sender and the recipient.
-Examples of transactional emails are order confirmations, appointment reminders, “be my friend” requests on social networking sites, and regular person to person emails.
+Examples of transactional emails are order confirmations, appointment reminders, “be my friend” requests on social networking sites, and regular person-to-person emails.
 Additionally, you can send marketing emails as transactional messages (typically via an automated server script).

 Q: How can I use JangoSMTP?